dhruvak001/Multiple_Client_Server_Chat_System/README.md

 ### Server-side:

 1.Initialization:
-- Theserverinitializesasocketobject(server_socket)tolisten
-for incoming connections from clients.
+- The server initializes a socket object(server_socket) to listen for incoming connections from clients.
-- Itmaintainsdatastructurestostoreconnectedclients,their
-usernames, and manages client connections.
+- It maintains data structures to store connected clients, their usernames, and manages client connections.
 2. Connection Handling:
-- Uponacceptinganewclientconnection,theservercreatesa
-separate thread (client_thread) to handle communication with that client.
+- Upon accepting a new client connection, the server creates a separate thread (client_thread) to handle communication with that client.
-- Theclient'susernameisreceivedandvalidatedbytheserver.
-- Userauthenticationensuresthateachclienthasaunique
-username.
+- The client's username is received and validated by the server.
+- User authentication ensures that each client has a unique username.
 3. Broadcasting Messages:
-- Theserverreceivesmessagesfromclientsandbroadcasts
-them to all connected clients, ensuring that each message is prefixed with the sender's username.
+- The server receives messages from client sand broadcasts them to all connected clients, ensuring that each message is prefixed with the sender's username.
-- Userlistsareperiodicallyupdatedandbroadcastedtoall
-clients to reflect changes in online users.
+- User lists are periodically updated and broadcasted to all clients to reflect changes in online users.
 4. Private Messaging:
-- Privatemessagesareroutedthroughtheserver,which
-ensures that they are only delivered to the intended recipient.
+- Private messages are routed through the server,which ensures that they are only delivered to the intended recipient.
-- Theserverfacilitatesprivatecommunicationbyidentifying
-the recipient and delivering the message accordingly.
+- The server facilitates private communication by identifying the recipient and delivering the message accordingly.

 5. Error Handling:
 - Theserverhandlesvariouserrors,suchasclient disconnection, connection timeouts, and exceptions during message handling, to ensure robustness and reliability.
 6. Multithreading:
 - Multithreadingisemployedtohandlemultipleclient